KJPowers/WebLists/README.md

 * **i18n**: If it takes off.

 ## Installing
-For now the plan is to check out this repo directly into your apache site directory, but in the future to avoid the obvious security risks there will be a build script in some form to package the necessary files and nothing else into a .zip (or .tar.gz or whatever).
+For now the plan is to check out this repo directly into your apache site directory, but this will change soon to avoid the obvious security risks there will be a build script in some form to package the necessary files and nothing else into a .zip (or .tar.gz or whatever).

 ### Prerequisites
 * LAMP stack configured to run PHP (I use PHP 8.1 and I haven't tested on other versions yet)